AdamField118/Chaotic_Pendulum/Simulations/README.md

     - Labels the axes (X Position, Time, Y Position) and adds a legend.
 Output:

 Displays a 3D plot that shows how each arm’s position evolves over time.
+See [this graph](<sim_outfiles/3D Trajectory - Chaotic Pendulum Oscillation.png>).

 ## Main

 Serves as the entry point of the simulation, coordinating the execution of all other functions.

-Key Steps:

 Solve the ODE: